nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide/source/docs_with_sphinx_and_rtd.md

 See: [https://www.sphinx-doc.org/en/master/usage/builders/index.html#sphinx.builders.latex.LaTeXBuilder](https://www.sphinx-doc.org/en/master/usage/builders/index.html#sphinx.builders.latex.LaTeXBuilder)

-On CentOs7 you will have to install the latex-packeges manually
+On CentOs7 you will have to install the latex-packeges manually.

 ## ReadtheDocs configuration

-Go to the ReadTheDocs and create an account there. [https://readthedocs.org/](https://readthedocs.org/)
+Go to [ReadTheDocs](https://readthedocs.org/) and create an account there.

-Click on the dasboard and then on **"Import A Project"**.
+Click on the dasboard and then on **"Import a Project"**.
 Name your project and add your git url inside **Repo**.

       (e.g. https://github.com/USER_NAME/REPOSITORY_NAME)

 Repository Type is **Git** and documentation **Sphinx Html**.
 Rest is basicaly optional.